hannahjzhang/hannahjzhang/README.md

 # Hi I'm Hannah! 👩🏻‍💻

-- 🎒 Student at Gunn High School.
+- 🎒 Student at Gunn High School
-- 💻 Tech + biz + design junkie.
+- 💻 Tech + biz + design
-- 🌱 I have currently mastered web design and am trying to learn web development.
+- 🌱 I have currently mastered web design and am trying to learn web development
 <!--
 - ✨ In the past I've learned data structures in Java. -->